Aether-1337/Shoe_Scanner-/README.md

  Usage
 The script will:
 - Open StockX and eBay UK in Chrome
-- Search for the sneaker
+- Search for the trainer
 - Wait for results to load
 - Print matches under £160